kathleenleeper/workhorse/README.md

 </h2>
 <p>
 My Div III aims to explore open and feminist science through a model molecular/cellular neuroscience project.
-The lab components are as documented as I can possibly make them, as an expression and test drive of open science.
-My written work  explores the potential implications of open science as both a liberatory power (yay!) and as a potential neocolonialist force (boo!) in an attempt to circumvent the latter and promote the former.
-Answers are, of course, not easy or simple.</p>
+The lab components are as documented as I can possibly make them, as an expression and test drive of open science. iy written work  explores the multifaceted potentials of open science: as a system to reform, empower, and re-invigorate science in the service of humanity, and as a new way of enacting age old patterns patriarchal, color- and gender-blind, neocolonialist science. </p>
 <br>
 <p>
-This repository/site is/are the &quot;living&quot; version of my Division III project @ Hampshire College.
-It contains my lab notebook (a project on differentiating P19 stem cells into serotonergic neurons), my reference list (i.e. past, current, and future books &amp; articles) with appropriate access points (i.e. PDFs or links), and written work, with past and present versions of my thesis.
+This github repository and the corrsponding siteare the &quot;living&quot; version of my Division III project @ Hampshire College, relating to P19 stem cells and serotonin signalling.
+My thesis work is stored in a separate repository.
 All of the files used to build the site can be found  at the <a href="{{site.github.repo}}workhorse">github repository</a>, if you'd like to build a version of the site yourself.
 </p>

 <h3 id="technical information">